-- The PYP Serbian Mother Tongue Program is highly recommended for all students whose family/ mother tongue language is Serbian.
-New students with a strong foundation in Serbian mother tongue and little or no English may be pulled out of the Serbian Mother Tongue Program and placed in the EAL program for the duration of up to one school year.
-This is a joint decision made by the homeroom teacher, EAL teacher and Serbian teacher.
-In case of a disagreement the final decision will be made by the primary principal. - Serbian mother tongue students attend Serbian language lessons instead of taking a foreign language. - Push-in or pull-out support is provided to students in need of further English language development. - Students who are not Serbian but have a strong foundation in Serbian language may be placed in Serbian Mother Tongue class upon the request of parents.
-Upon enrolment these students go through a two-week observation period by their Serbian language teacher to determine their proficiency in Serbian language.
+- The PYP Serbian Mother Tongue Program is a requirement for all students whose family/ mother tongue language is Serbian.
+New students to grade 5, with little or no English and a strong foundation in Serbian mother tongue may be pulled out of the Serbian Mother Tongue Program and placed in the EAL program for the duration of up to one school year. - Serbian mother tongue students attend Serbian language lessons instead of taking a foreign language. - Push-in or pull-out support is provided to students in need of further English language development. - Upon enrolment students go through a two-week observation period by their Serbian language teacher to determine placement in either the mother tongue Serbian program or the Serbian Foreign Language Program.